Darian-Lee-YTKA/mice_neuron_data_ml/README.md

 <img src="dataFrame.png" alt="cluster means" width="700"/>

 _cluster0_half1	represents the mean firing rate for the neurons from that trial in cluster 0 for the first half of the .4 second time interval. cluster0_half2, cluster1_half1, and cluster1_half2 have analogous meanings.
 Rows represent trials.
-Note: I only included trials where the mouse anwsered correctly due to my goal on trying to understand the relationship between the neurons and what the mouse is percieving_
+Note: I only included trials where the mouse anwsered correctly due to my goal on trying to understand the relationship between the neurons and what the mouse is percieving.
+'Right' will equal 1 when right contrast  > left contrast, 'Left' will equal 1 when left contrast  > right contrast, otherwise, 'Equal' will be 1_

+Then I plotted the correlation matrix to ensure that my predictors were describing the target values well, and to my dismay I found almost no correlation between my predictors and the column 'left':